sbrl/twitter-academic-downloader/README.md

 3			| Gave up downloading more tweets because of an error parsing a response Twitter sent us

+## Frequently Asked Questions

+### Why can't I download data without anonymising it?
+It was determined by the ethics panel at my University that all social media data downloaded *must* be completely anonymised.
+To accomplish this and ensure there's no trace of data that hasn't yet been anonymised on disk, twitter-academic-downloader anonymises data before writing it to disk.

 ## Analysing the data
 Useful commands and quick Bash one-liners.
 It is recommended that you are confident with Bash to use this section.
 If you aren't, please skip this section and continue reading the useful links,  contributing, and licence sections.